-- Check lists below
+- Checklists (below)

-- Crews must have access to internet so that they can join online and view dashboards.
+- Crews must have access to the internet so that they can join online and view dashboards.

 - Microsoft Teams

 - Data Review Dashboard

 - Webmaps

 - Water Quality Submission Protocol.

-One-month check list and agenda topics
+Early-season checklist and agenda topics

-The purpose of the one-month check-in meeting is to discuss data quality processes for design management, data collection, and data submission to date with the goal of resolving any questions or issues so they don't propagate throughout the field season.
+The purpose of the early-season meeting is to discuss data quality processes for design management, data collection, and data submission to date with the goal of resolving any questions or issues so they don't propagate throughout the field season.

-Pre-meeting preparation checklist:

-\Box The State Lead (or Project Lead) has prepared a quick summary of number of points sampled and crew productivity.

-The crews completed field orientation (Date:)

-The crews completed calibration (Date:)

-\Box The crew has submitted ~1 month worth of data 1 week prior to this meeting.
+Pre e-meeting checklist: The State Lead (or Project Lead) has prepared a summary of number of points sampled by project so far.
+The crews completed field orientation, Date: The crews completed calibration, Dates: The crew has submitted ~1 month worth of data 1 week prior to this meeting.
 The crew has selected plot overview, soil pit, and hydrology photos from 2 plots and sent their PlotIDs to all meeting attendees prior to the call for discussion.
 Photos should include: 1) one typical or easy/straight forward plot and 2) one challenging plot.
 All attendees should reference photos in the Data Review Dashboard.
 All parties involved have prepared a list of protocol questions and clarifications, and potentially some photos to facilitate discussion.
 All parties involved have prepared a list of design management and data questions to discuss during the meeting.
 Ensure that all parties are staying up to date on Data Review and are actively resolving errors.

-\Box The National Riparian & Wetland AIM Team has a list of questions regarding any submitted data to discuss during the meeting.
+The National Riparian & Wetland AIM Team has prepared a list of questions regarding any submitted data to discuss during the meeting.

-Sampling TimeAction Items and NotesAre plots taking more than 6-8 hours?
-What can we do to help improve efficiency?Does the crew have adequate office evaluation information to get to point coordinates?
-Are trip plans feasible and organized?
-If not, suggestions for improvement?On track to meet the project's total sample size by the end of the summer?
-If not, how do we adjust and prioritize, what's in the contract, etc.?Is it clear to the crew who to call for protocol questions, access issues, trip schedules, etc.?Action Items and NotesWater QualityAction Items and Notes